-Educational Requirement Form Exhibitors are requried to turn in three educational points.
+Exhibitors are required to turn in three educational points.

 COOL Country of origin affidavit & information Animals to be sold must have a Country of Origin Affidavit accompany them to the fair.
 This is a USDA requirement, and a Dunn County Fair policy.

 Rule Exceptions or Protests